Ganjou Brothers and Juanita: Later activities

 George Ganjou became a theatrical agent in London.
 In 1958, he spotted young singer Cliff Richard singing at a matinee show in Shepherd's Bush, and arranged for him to record his first demo record, which won him a record deal with Norrie Paramor at the Columbia record label.
 George Ganjou died in 1988.

 Bob Ganjou devised and managed a new adagio act, the Dior Dancers, comprising three younger male performers and a young woman, Merian Morris.
-They were immediately successful, and appeared in the Royal Variety Performance in 1958 and 1959, before splitting up in 1963.
+They were immediately successful, and appeared in the Royal Variety Performance in 1958 and 1959, and took residencies at Folies Bergere at The Tropicana Hotel Las Vegas through 1967.
 Bob Ganjou married Merian Morris in 1962, and died in 1972.

 Serge Ganjou ran a Polish restaurant in London, and a small electronics factory.
 He was an active member of the Variety Artistes' Federation, and of the Grand Order of Water Rats (GOWR) show business charity; his wife Joy became "Queen Ratling" of its sister organisation, the Grand Order of Lady Ratlings, in 1961.
 Joy died in 1992, and Serge in 1998.

 There is a memorial to the Ganjou Brothers and Juanita, "The World's Greatest Variety Act", at Streatham Park Cemetery in London.